google/packet-queue/README.md

 ## Unit tests

-Install Nose, the test runner, if you don't have it:
+You can run most of the tests like this:

 ```
-pip install nose
+python -m unittest discover tests  # run all tests in the tests/ directory
 ```

-Run the tests:
+Some of the end-to-end tests will be skipped with the above command because they require root:

 ```
-nosetests tests  # run all tests in the tests/ directory
+sudo python tests/test_e2e.py
 ```

 ## Trying it out: UDP proxy